Gabrielle Marks | Reviewed: 6/13/2025

 Carnivorous Bat Species That Eat Mice

 The largest group of carnivorous bats that eat mice and other small vertebrates belong to the species known collectively as false vampire bats.
-These bats are thought to be monogamous for life.
-They roost together, and though both parents bring food to the young, the mother usually stays with the young while the father hunts.
-These bats feed on rodents, birds, and other bats.
-These bats comprise several different species that can be found across the globe.
+These bats, which are thought to be monogamous for life, roost together and have a global presence, with several different species found worldwide.
 [7]

 African False Vampire Bat (Cardioderma cor) is found in East Africa.